Home - Coinspect Security

 How Web3 Frontends Stayed Safe

-During the attack window, our monitoring detected more than 30 new frontend deployments that shipped debug in their production bundles, covering major dApps like Curve, Lido, Metamask Portfolio, GMX, the Arbitrum Bridge, and Jupiter.
+During the attack window, our monitoring system detected more than 30 new frontend deployments that shipped debug in their production bundles, covering major dApps like Curve, Lido, Metamask Portfolio, GMX, the Arbitrum Bridge, and Jupiter.
 All of these dApps were pinned to safe versions.
 Without dependency locking, they would have silently pulled the compromised release and shipped the attacker’s payload directly into user browsers.

 Case Study: Curve Finance